tarunchhn/dynamodb-json/README.md

+# Note
+This fork just removes the boto dependencies to help reduce the aws lambda package size

 # DynamoDB Json
 DynamoDB json util to load and dump strings of Dynamodb json format to python object and vise-versa